SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Preliminaries

 \subsection{Kohonen Self-Organizing Maps}

-Kohonen's Self-Organizing Map (SOM) \cite{kohonen1990self} is an algorithm to find a 2-dimensional (2D) topological data representation.
-It has been found useful to reveal intricate patterns and structure in a plethora of applications.
-The output of the algorithm, the 2D representation, is often referred to as a SOM as well.
+Kohonen's Self-Organizing Map (SOM) \citep{kohonen1990self} is an algorithm to find a visually interpretable topological data representation.
+It has been found useful to reveal intricate patterns and structure in a plethora of applications \citep{yin2008self}.
+The algorithm's output, the low-dimensional visualization, is often referred to as a SOM as well.